Overview

 Empowering preceptors for success

-The relationship between a preceptor offers unique learning opportunities and supporting the transition from novice to competent clinician.
-As a preceptor, you play a critical role in shaping the future of healthcare by guiding students in clinical decision-making, professional development and hands-on patient care.
+The relationship between the student learner and their preceptor offers unique learning opportunities that support the transition from a novice to competent team member.
+As a preceptor, you play a critical role in shaping the future of health care and patient outcomes by guiding students in evidence-based decision-making, professional development and hand-on patient care.

 Teaching-Learning Triad